Sons of Butcher: Former

-Side Projects
+Side projects

 Moonlight Desires

 Moonlight Desires is a Sons of Butcher side project named after the well-known Gowan song of the same name.
-Spinning off from Sons of Butcher's tendency to play 80s covers in their live show which quickly became crowd favourites, Moonlight Desires was formed in late 2013 with the mandate of exclusively turning 80's pop songs into heavy rock tunes.
+Spinning off from Sons of Butcher's tendency to play 1980s covers in their live show which quickly became crowd favourites, Moonlight Desires was formed in late 2013 with the mandate of exclusively turning 1980s pop songs into heavy rock tunes.
 The first album Frankie Goes to Hamilton was released independently in the summer of 2014.
 The second album Just The Hits: 1981-1985 was released on September 21, 2017.
 It was named the #15 Best Canadian Metal Album of 2017 on Hellbound.ca, had many positive critical reviews, and was the first frontline release for Trevor Ziebarth's record label Infamous Butcher Records.